Predicting Tactical Solutions to Operational Planning Problems under Imperfect Information: Methodology

-In order to make efficient use of the computational resources available for ML, the fully detailed optimal solutions $\widetilde{\mathbf{y}}^{(i)},~i=1,\ldots,m$ are synthesized as $\bar{\mathbf{y}}^{(i)}~i=1,\ldots,m$ according to a description whose level of detail accommodates without exceeding that required in intended applications.
-As illustrated in the introductory example (Figure~\ref{fig:loadplanning_example}), such descriptions vary in complexity.
-They may be highly structured and may also feature variable size.
-The resulting dataset, available for ML approximation, is $\{(\widetilde{\mathbf{x}}^{(i)}, \bar{\mathbf{y}}^{(i)}),~i=1,\ldots,m\}$.
-A number of constraints may tie elements of the input vector $\widetilde{\mathbf{x}}$ and the synthesized output vector $\bar{\mathbf{y}}$.
-Such constraints, as well as the exact definitions of the input and output vectors impact the selection and performance of ML models and algorithms.
+In order to make efficient use of the computational resources available for ML, the operational, fully detailed optimal solutions ${\mathbf{y}}^*({\mathbf{x}}^{(i)})$, $i=1,\ldots,m$ are synthesized as $g({\mathbf{y}}^*({\mathbf{x}}^{(i)}))$, $i=1,\ldots,m$ according to a TDOS $g(.)$ whose level of detail accommodates without exceeding that required in the intended application.
+According to their level of detail, such descriptions vary in complexity.
+They may be highly structured and may feature a variable size.
+The complexity of the input vector ${\mathbf{x}}$ and the synthesized output vector $g({\mathbf{y}}^*({\mathbf{x}}))$, as well as the explicit constraints that may tie their elements impact the selection and performance of ML models and algorithms.

-The use of a data set consisting of historically observed problem instances should be subject to an important caveat: in brief, sampling from historical data is only appropriate when attempting to mimic a behavior reflected in such data.
-This is not our objective since we aim to predict solutions resulting from a solver.
-Hence, sampling from historical data would be likely to introduce uncontrollable distortions in the resulting dataset for two main reasons.
-First, observed solutions lie in a subspace of the space of admissible problem instances as they result in effect from censoring/constraining the instances to a given context.
-Second, historical solutions may have resulted from extraneous decision processes that in this case should be accounted for.
-This introduces additional difficulties and it is only possible if the extraneous decision process in known.

-\subsection{ML approximation}
+\subsection{ML Approximation}